Tuesday, January 31, 2017

 The movie has a few extraordinary standout actors like Bryan Brown, an Aussie legend, who is much-fitted in his challenging but more severe role as the grandfather.
 British thespian Jason Isaacs was quite a narrator when portraying the older version of the young boy.
 Levi Miller is a natural choice as the young boy who discovered Red Dog and became his first master.

-Overall, it was a solid, emotional and entertaining family movie that seemed to have drawn a step back from its top-dog predecessor.
+Overall, it was a solid, emotional and entertaining family movie that appeared to take a step back from its top-dog predecessor.
 Viewers like you would see the picture, as I highly recommend it.

 Star rating: (7/10) Good Movie